redlalitp/news-search/README.md

 1. Download HSQLDB if not have already https://sourceforge.net/projects/hsqldb/files/latest/download and extract to a folder
-2. copy files from hsql/ to your extracted hsqldb directoy hsqldb/data/ directory
+2. copy files from hsql/ to your extracted hsqldb directory hsqldb/data/ directory
 3. In your hsqldb directory create `server.properties` file and add following lines

     `server.database.0 = file:data/mydb`